open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 OPc : 625150E2A943E3353DD23554101CAFD4
 ```

-If you programmed USIM using a card reader like me, you should use the following information.
+If you programmed USIM using a card reader like me, you should use your SIM information.
 ```
 MCC/MNC : 310/789
 IMSI : 310789012345301